 2290 – Heavy-use vehicle tax document.
 Required for vehicles with a gross vehicle weight of 55,000 pounds or more.

 AIRBILL – A shipment tracking number used by carrier services like FedEx and UPS.

-BOS – Bill of Sale. a vehicle-sale receipt, a BOS is a document that transfers ownership of a vehicle from one entity to another.
+BOS – Bill of Sale.
+Similar to a vehicle-sale receipt, a BOS is a document that transfers ownership of a vehicle from one entity to another.

 COI – Certificate of Insurance.
 This is provided by the insurance company either as an actual card or as an insurance-binder agreement.
-COIs prove that vehicles meet the minimum insurance-liability requirements state.
+COIs prove that vehicles meet the minimum insurance-liability requirements in a given state.